Joaquín Ferrándiz Ventura

-Joaquín Ferrándiz Ventura (born 1963) is an incarcerated Spanish abductor, rapist and (later) serial killer who murdered five women in the Spanish province of Castellón between 2 July 1995 and 14 September 1996.
+Joaquín Ferrándiz Ventura (born 1963) is a Spanish abductor, rapist and (later) serial killer who murdered five women in the Spanish province of Castellón between 2 July 1995 and 14 September 1996.
+He was liberated in July 2023 and currently resides in Andoain, Spain.

 Early life

 Ferrándiz was born in Valencia, Spain in 1963.
 He was the first of three siblings.

 First rape and incarceration

 Ferrándiz's first crime took place on 6 August 1989, when he deliberately ran over an 18-year-old female motorcyclist named María.
 The crash was non-fatal, but the victim broke her ankle.
 Ferrándiz exited his car and approached María, feigning apology and inviting her into his vehicle in order, he claimed, to drive her to the hospital.
 Once inside, he drove her to an isolated area and raped her, before subsequently abandoning her near the hospital.
 Ferrándiz was identified by another motorist who had witnessed the collision.

 Ferrándiz was arrested and sentenced to fourteen years in prison for this crime.
 For the duration of his incarceration, he shared his cell with another criminal who had killed his wife.
 After his release, Ferrándiz would imitate the modus operandi of this cellmate in his own murders.
 In 1995, he was paroled following a campaign by his friends and family that claimed his innocence and decried his internment as unjust.
 His good behaviour during his time in prison, when he collaborated in the prison newsletter La Saeta, was cited as a reason for his early release.

 Upon his release, Ferrándiz moved to Castellón de la Plana with his mother and worked in a car insurance company.
 His co-workers described him as "absolutely normal", polite and charming.
 Ferrándiz committed all of his later crimes during weekends, in party areas in and around the city of Castellón.